List of Wallace & Gromit characters: Philip

-A wealthy aristocratic spinster with a keen interest in both vegetable-growing and 'fluffy' animals.
-For 517 years, her family has hosted an annual vegetable competition.
-Lady Tottington asks Wallace to call her "Totty" (which is a British term for attractive upper-class women) and develops a romantic interest in him.
-Her forename, Campanula is also the name of a bellflower and her surname is taken from the Lancashire village of Tottington.

 Mrs. Mulch

-Mrs. Mulch is a prominent, tough woman who has a maternal fixation on her gigantic pumpkin.
+Mrs. Mulch (voiced by Liz Smith) is a prominent, tough woman who has a maternal fixation on her gigantic pumpkin.
+She also makes a cameo in Vengance Most Fowl walking her dog during the narrowboat chase.

-Mr. Mulch speaks very little and has a pair of dentures, which he used briefly to knock out a thieving rabbit.
+Mr. Mulch (voiced by Dicken Ashworth) speaks very little and has a pair of dentures, which he accidentally used briefly to knock out a thieving rabbit.

-Mr. Thripp
+Miss Thripp

-A neurotic spinster who goes to pieces over his fears for the vegetable competition's future after the truth of the were-rabbit is revealed.
+Miss Thripp (voiced by Geraldine McEwan) is a neurotic spinster who goes to pieces over her fears for the vegetable competition's future after the truth of the Were-Rabbit is revealed.
+She reappears in a cameo in Vengeance Most Fowl walking a dog during the climatic narrow boat chase.

 Mr. Growbag

-An elderly resident of Wallace and Gromit's neighbourhood and a founding member of the town's veg grower's council, he constantly recalls memories of incidents from previous Vegetable Competitions—comparing them to what may happen to the forthcoming one.
+Mr. Growbag (voiced by Edward Kelsey) is an elderly resident of Wallace and Gromit's neighbourhood and a founding member of the town's veg growers' council: he constantly recalls memories of incidents from previous Vegetable Competitions—comparing them to what may happen to the forthcoming one.
 Two of the "disasters" he mentions are The Great Slug Blight of '32, "when there were slugs the size of pigs", and the Great Duck Plague of '53.

 Hutch

 Originally just another captive rabbit, Hutch receives special treatment, and his name, after an attempt to brainwash him and his fellows goes wrong.
 He was the first to be suspected of being the Were-Rabbit.
 Everything that Hutch says is a quotation from Wallace (though, surprisingly, some of the lines were originally spoken by Wallace after the incident with the Mind-Manipulation-O-Matic).
-Hutch wears clothes like Wallace's, including his slippers and tank top.
+Hutch wears clothes like Wallace's, including his slippers and tank top, and carries his human traits as shown when he is the only one who can fix the Mind-O-Matic.

 The Were-Rabbit

 Beware the moon!
 In the dark of the night, someone or something has been terrorizing the gardens and veg-plots in Wallace and Gromit's neighborhood.
 When it turns out to be a giant veg-eating-rabbit-monster, it's up to the Anti-Pesto team to track it down and prevent it from ruining Lady Tottington's competition.
 Gromit does his best, but Wallace never seems to be around to help out when the monster strikes.
-Later in the movie, it's revealed that the Were-Rabbit was Wallace.
+Later in the movie, it's revealed that the Were-Rabbit was in fact Wallace.

 Police Constable Albert Mackintosh

-Police Constable Albert Mackintosh is the local village constable who judges the Giant Vegetable Contest.
+Police Constable Albert Mackintosh (voiced by Peter Kay) is a local policeman who judges the Giant Vegetable Contest.
 With the havoc it creates every year, however, he would rather it did not happen at all.
+By Vengeance Most Fowl, he has risen through the ranks to Chief Inspector, and is close to retirement.
+His final duty is to present the Blue Diamond's return to the museum, after years of being secured in a safe following Feather's arrest.